barktler/Barktler/quick-start/create-an-api.md

 ## Install

+Make sure the Barktler package is installed.

-Run the following command under your project folder to install the required dependencies.
+For install, run the following command under your project folder to install the required dependencies.

 ```sh
 yarn add @barktler/core